 organs, pleasant, calm , happy and contented state of mind.
 The healthy state of a person is often

 disrupted by faulty lifestyle, diet, physical activity, emotions and behaviour.

 The diseases are caused due to imbalance of Tridosha caused from various reasons like hereditary, faulty food habits and life style, seasonal variations, vitiated atmosphere, or injury.
 The entire phase right from the exposure to causative factors to the production of disease is known as Samprapti.
 Vitiation of Agni, the digestive and metabolic energy is mainly responsible for causation of systemic diseases.

 The major preventive approaches for maintaining and improving the quality of life include individualized

-specific daily regimen (Dinacharya), seasonal regimen (Ritucharya), behavioral and ethical considerations
+specific daily regimen (Dinacharya), seasonal regimen (Ritucharya), behavioral and ethical

 (Sadvritta).
 Healthy lifestyle is emphasized as the determinant of longevity of life, which by and large

 depends on the Prakriti (bio – identity i.e. body – mind constitution) of an individual.
 Proper